From keynotes to coffee – your guide to the Salesforce World Tour

 Sessions from experts, customers and partners mean there’s a broad array of industries, subjects and angles to choose from – and a whole lot to learn.

 It doesn’t matter why you’re attending the World Tour, the sessions offer something for everyone.

-Check out this session from Dreamforce with Telefonica for a taster of the kind of customer-led session you can catch at your Salesforce World Tour.
+Check out our customer sessions Dreamforce for a taster of the kind of customer-led session you can catch at your Salesforce World Tour.

 5. Download the app

 The Salesforce Events app covers every Salesforce event, including Dreamforce and the various Salesforce World Tours.

 Download the app and you’ll have a host of handy information about your World Tour event at your fingertips.